brianjquinlan/basic-cookiecutter/README.md

 # basic-cookiecutter
 A simple cookiecutter for a django project.
-Settings file and structure based off of cookie cutter-django which can be found at [a link](https://github.com/pydanny/cookiecutter-django)
+Settings file and structure based off of cookie cutter-django which can be found at [cookiecutter-django](https://github.com/pydanny/cookiecutter-django)